 Scott Etan Feiner is a classical and musical theatre composer, lyricist, and concert pianist.
-He is a junior at Yale University; he expects to earn a B.A. in Music in 2019.
+He is a junior at Yale University; he expects to earn a B.A. in Music & Theatre Studies in Fall 2019.

 His compositions have been recognized with numerous awards, prizes and professional performances.

 - YoungArts Foundation award in composition, 2015 & 2016

 - Winner of Tribeca New Music Young Composer Competition